papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     chmod +x zombienet-macos-arm64
     ```

-    Finally, you can run the following command to check if the installation was successful, if so, it will display the version of the installed Zombienet:
+    Finally, you can run the following command to check if the installation was successful.
+If so, it will display the version of the installed Zombienet:

     ```bash
     ./zombienet-macos-arm64 version